 A registered agent is the central point of contact for the LLC, that can be either an individual or business entity, that receives important legal documents, tax notices or communications with the state.

 Registered Agent Requirements

-The registered agent must have a physical presence in North Carolina must have a physical address and be available during normal business hours to accept delivery of documents.
+The registered agent must generally be available during normal business hours at a physical street address or principal business address in the state of North Carolina to accept service of process.
 A Post Office Box or personal mailbox is not acceptable.
 If the registered office includes a suite number, it must be included in the registered office address.

 Who can be a Registered Agent in North Carolina?